Accounting for Unobserved Confounding in Domain Generalization: Biases and invariances with unobserved confounding

 \subsection{Remarks}

 \begin{itemize}[leftmargin=*] \item The first remark is based on the observation that, up to a constant, each inner product in (\ref{optimal_beta}) is the gradient of the squared error with respect to $\beta$.
 This reveals that the optimal predictor, in the presence of unobserved confounding, is not one that produces minimum loss but one that produces a \textit{non-zero} loss gradient \textit{equal} across environments.
 Therefore, seeking minimum error solutions, even in the population case, produces estimators with \textit{necessarily} unstable correlations because the variability due to unobserved confounders is not explainable from observed data.

-Forcing gradients to be zero then \textit{forces} models to utilize artifacts of the specific data collection process that are not related to the input-output relationship; and, for this reason, will not in general perform outside training data. \item From (\ref{optimal_beta}) we may pose a sequence of moment conditions for each pair of available environments.
+Forcing gradients to be zero then \textit{forces} the learned model to utilize artifacts of the specific data collection process that are not related to the causal input-output relationship; and, for this reason, will not in general perform outside training data.

+\item From eq. (\ref{optimal_beta}) we may pose a sequence of moment conditions for each pair of available environments.
 We may then seek solutions $\beta$ that make all of them small simultaneously.
-Solutions are unique if the set of moments is sufficient to identify $\beta^{\star}$ exactly (and given our model assumptions may be interpreted as causal and robust to certain interventions).
-In the Appendix, we revisit our introductory example to show that indeed this is the case, and that other invariances exploited for causality and robustness (such as \cite{arjovsky2019invariant,krueger2020out}) do not hold in the presence of unobserved confounding and give biased results. \item In practice, only a \textit{set} of solutions may be identified with the moment conditions in Proposition 1 with no performance guarantees for any individual solutions, and no guarantees if assumptions fail to hold.
-Moreover, even if accessible, we have seen in Figure \ref{Fig1} that causal solutions may not always be desirable under more general shifts (for example shifts in unobserved variables). \end{itemize}
+Solutions are unique if the set of moments is sufficient to identify $\beta_0$ exactly.
+We revisit our introductory example to illustrate that indeed this is the case.
+Table \ref{bias_main} shows the estimated coefficients of a linear model trained for minimum average error (ERM) and trained using the moment condition in eq. (\ref{optimal_beta}).
+As a contrast with related work, IRM \cite{arjovsky2019invariant} and REx \cite{krueger2020out} define two different invariances for causal solutions that are not valid in the presence of unobserved confounders.
+We discuss this in more detail in Appendix x.

+\item In practice, only a potentially infinite set of solutions may be identified with the moment conditions given in Proposition 1 with no performance guarantees for any individual solution, and no guarantees if assumptions on the data generating process fail to hold.
+And, even if accessible, we have seen that causal solutions may not always be desirable under moderate shifts in the distribution of covariates or under shifts in unobserved variables for example.
+It will be interesting to study a relaxation of strict causal invariances with the objective of learning solutions with a more desirable performance profile in different environments. \end{itemize}